 O How does the designated index differ from a relevant broad market index?

-• O Where can the methodology used for the calculation of the designated index be found?
+O Where can the methodology used for the calculation of the designated index be found?

-Please see the relevant product page for the Fund at www.barings.com benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Please see the relevant product page for the Fund at www.barings.com they promote.